MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-admin-quarantine.md

     1. The user can only access the tombstone file.
 In the file, they can read the custom guidelines provided by IT and the correlation ID to give IT to release the file.

-1. When you receive the alert that a file has been quarantined, investigate the file in the Cloud App Security **Alerts** page:
+1. When you receive the alert that a file has been quarantined, investigate the file in the Defender for Cloud Apps **Alerts** page:

     ![quarantine alerts.](media/quarantine-alerts.png)